 Most commons forms of trojan horses include:

-- Backdoor trojans that allow access to its handlers (attackers) to keep a communication channel open for transferring of data, system control or allow for further exploitation.
+- Backdoor trojans allow access to their handlers (attackers) to keep a communication channel open for transferring of data, system control or allow for further exploitation.

 In 2003, this computer worm caused Denial of Service (DoS) on systems connected to the internet, slowing general internet traffic by spreading rapidly and infecting around 75,000 victims within 10 minutes.
 This worm exploited a bug in the Microsoft SQL Server 2000 and Microsoft Desktop Engine (MSDE) 2000 (database products) that already had a patch available.
 However, many organisations had not applied this patch that was released six months prior to this incident (MS02-039).

-This worm was based on proof concept presented at Black Hat by David Litchfield, the known
+This worm was based on a proof concept presented at Black Hat by David Litchfield, the known

 Top 6 Most Ridiculous Virus Myths